RappyTV/labymod4-api-wiki/docs/pages/addon/features/hud-widgets.md

 You can also create Configurations for your Hud Widgets, in our example we are using a configuration for the TextHudWidget.
 You can easily create configurations by creating a class that inherit the `TextHudWidgetConfig` class.
-You can use the same Setting Elements that you are using to create the configuration of your addon, take a look <a href="/pages/addon/features/config/#using-predefined-setting-widgets">here</a>.
+You can use the same Setting Elements that you are using to create the configuration of your addon, take a look [here](config.md#using-predefined-setting-widgets).

 ```java